 This experience shaped the young Robert Lee Maulin's views of women as he grew up.
 His hatred of women, according to one prison psychiatrist, was tied to this event.

-Sweet Jones explained his rationale for not simply beating his "whores," instructing Slim that sometimes fists and feet were no long enough to move "that young whore anymore.
-She's a freak to them... that coat hanger will blow her or straighten her out.
-It's better to have no whore than a piece of a whore."
+Sweet Jones explained his rationale for not simply beating his "wh*res," instructing Slim that sometimes fists and feet were not enough: "She's a freak to them [...] that coat hanger will blow her or straighten her out.
+It's better to have no wh*re than a piece of a wh*re."

 The whip whistled a deadly lyric as I brought it down again and again across her back and butt.
 I saw the awful welts puffing the black velvet skin. [...]
 She whispered, 'I don’t need any more whipping.
 I give, Daddy.
 You're the boss.
-I was a dumb bitch.'"
+I was a dumb b*tch.'